+- 1. Includes the full Executive Team other than the CEO. - 2.
+Update to GM Target The 40:40 Vision is an initiative to ensure diversity in Executive Leadership, the Target for GMs was revised to align with all other Gender Diversity metrics.
+We have set the same 40:40 Vision Target for the Board. - 3.
 Women in Leadership refers to the proportion of women (permanent and maximum term) in leadership roles across the Group.
-It includes the CEO, Group Executives, General Managers, senior leaders with significant influence on business outcomes (direct reports to General Managers and their direct reports), large (3+) team people leaders three levels below General Manager, and Bank Managers and Assistant Bank Managers.
+It includes the CEO, Group Executives, General Managers, senior leaders with significant influence on business outcomes (direct reports to General Managers and their direct reports), large (3+) team people leaders three levels below General Manager, and Bank Managers and Assistant Bank Managers. - Senior Leadership refers to the proportion of women (permanent and maximum term) in senior leadership roles across the Group.
+It includes the Executive Team, General Managers, and direct reports to General Managers, excluding administrative or support roles.